9: Relating the Properties of Substances to Structures and Bonding Flashcards

 Q

-Describe the structure of sodium chloride.
+Describe the structure of sodium chloride solid.

 A

-Sodium chloride consists of sodium ions and chloried ions that are packed together in a regular arrangement called a lattice.
+Sodium chloride consists of sodium ions and chloride ions that are packed together in a regular arrangement called a lattice.
 Billions of sodium ions and chloride ions are arranged in this way to make up a giant ionic structure.
 Ionic bonding extends throughout the whole structure.
-Each sodium ion is surrounded by 6 chloried ions and each chloride ion is surrounded by 6 sodium ions.
+Each sodium ion is surrounded by 6 chloride ions and each chloride ion is surrounded by 6 sodium ions.
 They are arranged in a cubic pattern, so sodium chloride crystals are cubic in shape.

 How well did you know this?